Oscillopsia

 Is oscillopsia the same as vertigo?

-No, but they often occur together.
-Vertigo is the sensation that you (or the room) are spinning.
-Oscillopsia is the sensation that the visual world is bouncing or moving.
-Both can result from vestibular problems.
+No, though they often occur together.
+Vertigo is the feeling that you or the room is spinning.
+Oscillopsia is the perception that the visual world is bouncing or moving.
+They are related symptoms but not the same one.

 Can oscillopsia be cured?

 It depends on the cause.
-If caused by a treatable condition (like medication toxicity caught early, or superior canal dehiscence), it may improve with treatment.
-Permanent vestibular loss may not be curable, but rehabilitation can help significantly.
+Medication toxicity caught early or superior canal dehiscence may improve with treatment.
+Permanent vestibular loss may not be "cured," but rehabilitation can still make day-to-day function much better.

 Why does my vision bounce when I walk?